sern-handler/website/docs/tutorial/en/05-tictactoe/tictactoe.md

 > "Never let the future disturb you.
 You will meet it, if you have to, with the same weapons of reason which today arm you against the present." ― Marcus Aurelius, Meditations

-If you want to add more, feel free to pull request this, but not too many please
+If you want to add more, feel free to pull request this, but not too many please.

+TODO!!! - ADD TIC TAC TOE GIF HERE